PlaidCloud/website/content/en/docs/reference/config-api/client-authentication.v1.md

-Cluster contains information to allow an exec plugin to communicate with the kubernetes cluster being authenticated to.
+Cluster contains information to allow an exec plugin to communicate with the PlaidCloud cluster being authenticated to.

-To ensure that this struct contains everything someone would need to communicate with a kubernetes cluster (just like they would via a kubeconfig), the fields should shadow "k8s.io/client-go/tools/clientcmd/api/v1".Cluster, with the exception of CertificateAuthority, since CA data will always be passed to the plugin as bytes.
+To ensure that this struct contains everything someone would need to communicate with a PlaidCloud cluster (just like they would via a kubeconfig), the fields should shadow "k8s.io/client-go/tools/clientcmd/api/v1".Cluster, with the exception of CertificateAuthority, since CA data will always be passed to the plugin as bytes.